Services: Medical and Counseling (Assessments, Testing, Treatment)

 We are the out-patient addiction specialist.

 Our treatment team is specifically credentialed to work with addictions and associated issues.
-Our staff is composed of a MD with a specialty in Addictions Medicine, Licensed Professional Counselors, Certified Addictions Counselors, Certified Sex Addiction Therapist (candidate), in house accessibility to a Psychiatrist, and gender specific/appropriate counselors.
+Our staff is composed of a MD with a specialty in Addictions Medicine, Licensed Professional Counselors, Licensed Addiction Counselors, Certified Addictions Counselors, Certified Sex Addiction Therapist, and gender specific/appropriate counselors.

 The patient's treatment team (medical & counseling) is in constant contact monitoring the ongoing and ever changing needs of the individual in early recovery, maximizing efficacy.
 Our professional team is equipped with years of experience in the treatment of Addictions and associated disorders such as Trauma, Complex Trauma, PTSD, Depression (unipolar & bipolar), Anxiety and other Co-occurring Disorders, addressing the symptoms and the source.